 All Pokémon games on Nintendo Switch

 I've been a Pokémon fan since I first got my hands on Red and Blue in elementary school.
-Whether you're a new Pokémon enthusiast or a veteran like me, there's so much for you to enjoy on Nintendo Switch.
+Whether you're a new Pokémon enthusiast or a veteran like me, there's so much for you to enjoy as these are some of the best Nintendo Switch games.
 Anyone excited for upcoming games should preorder Brilliant Diamond and Shining Pearl.
 They're remakes of the Gen 4 games and include an adorable chibi art style that pays homage to the original adventure.

 If I had to recommend only one game, it would have to be either Pokémon Sword or Pokémon Shield.
 These Gen 8 games are the third-highest-selling Pokémon games after Red and Blue, and Gold and Silver.
 Plus, they introduce the Wild Area, sections of the map where Pokémon can be seen walking around in the overworld.
 If you have a Nintendo Switch Online membership, you can even jump into Max Raid Dens and catch Pokémon with others online.